jakehein/yugioh_EDS_backend/README.md

 ## Description

 This is a project meant to make card tracking, deck building, and general planning easier for the GBA game 'Yu-Gi-Oh!
 The Eternal Duelist Soul'.
-Code and tools being used include NestJS and MongoDB for the backend and Angular for the frontend.
-Why am I making this?
-For fun, of course!
+Code and tools being used include NestJS and MongoDB for the backend and Angular for the [frontend](https://github.com/jakehein/yugioh_EDS_frontend).

 All code is self-written from my experience with NestJS and MongoDB.
 This project is Open Source, and anyone is free to clone, watch, and fork from this project.